-RICHARD M. DALEY (2006): His years in office as mayor of Chicago have marked the longest uninterrupted period of LGBT-inclusive policies in the city's municipal history.
-Since his election in 1989, Daley has consistently been one of the LGBT communities' most significant allies, for which he was inducted as a Friend of the Community.
+RICHARD M. DALEY (2006): His years in office as mayor of Chicago marked the longest uninterrupted period of LGBT-inclusive policies in the city's municipal history.
+From his election in 1989 to his retirement in 2011, Daley was consistently one of the LGBT communities' most significant allies, for which he was inducted as a Friend of the Community.